aidimoli123/experiment-record/README.md

    Scheme 5:  Finite-time controller based on adding a power integrator technique with asymptotically complementary filter (ASF-PFC);
    Scheme 6:  Finite-time controller  with asymptotically complementary filter (ASF-FTC);
    MADE：maximum attitude deviation error；
    AEA： average attitude control accuracy.

+*    _Notes.2_:
+  The first half of the video documents the operation of the experimental platform, and the second half shows the response curves of the experiments.